Heinkel He 115: Development and design

-Armament initially consisted of two 7.92 mm (.312 in) MG 15 machine guns, one in the nose and one in the dorsal position.
-Later He 115s were fitted with a fixed forward-firing 15 mm or 20 mm MG 151 cannon and two rearward-firing 7.92 mm (.312 in) MG 17 machine guns in the engine nacelles.
-He 115 variants carried LTF 5 or LTF 6b torpedoes and SD 500 500 kg or SC 250 250 kg bombs.
-Some also carried LMB III or LMA mines.
+In terms of its general configuration, the He 115 was an all-metal mid-wing monoplane with a monocoque fuselage.
+It was equipped with a pair of floats, each of which was attached to the underside of the engine nacelles via a large strut.
+The twin-spar wing was built in three sections.
+It featured a stepped cockpit along with a rear-facing observation compartment.
+Initially, the He 115's armament consisted of two 7.92 mm (.312 in) MG 15 machine guns, one in the nose and one in the dorsal position.
+On later-build He 115s, the typical armament fitted included a fixed forward-firing 15 mm or 20 mm MG 151 cannon and two rearward-firing 7.92 mm (.312 in) MG 17 machine guns in the engine nacelles.
+Furthermore, some variants carried LTF 5 or LTF 6b torpedoes and SD 500 500 kg or SC 250 250 kg bombs, while others carried LMB III or LMA mines.